agude/agude.github.io/_drafts/2022-09-19-realtime_machine_learning_features.md

   Models often derive great value from real-time features, but computing them is hard because it has to be done quickly.
 Here is one way I have done it successfully.
-image: /files/shadow-mode/bricks_at_mit.jpg
+image: /files/realtime-features/20110727-14-38-39--customs_house_tower_close.jpg
 image_alt: >
-  A black and white photo of bricks making up Kresge Auditorium at MIT.
+  A black and white photo of the clock on the Customs House Tower in Boston.
 categories:
   - machine-learning
 ---